 The final Erosion and Sediment Control Pollution Manual was announced as final in the Pennsylvania Bulletin on March 31.
-Three trainings have been held for county conservation district and Department staff in multiple programs.
-Additional trainings will be held throughout the summer and fall for the regulated community.
-These trainings are as follows:
+Three trainings were held for county conservation district and Department staff in multiple programs.
+Additional trainings were held throughout the summer and fall of 2012 and continue into 2013 for the regulated community due to the high demand.
+These additional training sessions for 2013 are as follows: